-The Group proceeded with an impairment assessment of the recoverable amount of intangible assesses separately identifiable cash generating units ("CGUs").
-Based on the indicators that the carrying an exceeds the recoverable amount, an impairment assessment has been performed for the following generating units ("CGUs"): operations of legacy games, instant and passive lotteries, horse races and velottery terminals ("VLTs").
+The Group proceeded with an impairment assessment of the recoverable amount of intangible assets for separately identifiable cash generating units ("CGUs").
+Based on the indicators that the carrying amount exceeds the recoverable amount, an impairment assessment has been performed for the following cash generating units ("CGUs"): operations of legacy games, instant and passive lotteries, horse races and video lottery terminals ("VLTs").

-For goodwill impairment test purposes, an assessment has been performed on the goodwill arising o following four CGUs: Stoiximan Ltd, Neurosoft SA, OPAP Sports Ltd and Tora Direct Single Member S.A.
+For goodwill impairment test purposes, an assessment has been performed on the goodwill arising on the following four CGUs: Stoiximan Ltd, Neurosoft SA, OPAP Sports Ltd and Tora Direct Single Member S.A.

-In the year ended 31 December 2022, an impairment charge was recognized with respect to the intan assets relating to the operations of instant and passive lotteries of €20.2 mln.
+In the year ended 31 December 2022, an impairment charge was recognized with respect to the intangible assets relating to the operations of instant and passive lotteries of €20.2 mln.

-Management determines the recoverable amount of each cash-generating unit as the greater of its v in use and its fair value less costs to sell.
-The calculations for the impairment tests on intangible asset cash flow projections based on financial budgets approved by management covering the period of the spective concession agreements.
+Management determines the recoverable amount of each cash-generating unit as the greater of its value in use and its fair value less costs to sell.
+The calculations for the impairment tests on intangible assets use cash flow projections based on financial budgets approved by management covering the period of the respective concession agreements.

-The calculations for the impairment tests on goodwill use cash flow projections based on financial bud approved by management covering a period of five years and the terminal value cash flows.
+The calculations for the impairment tests on goodwill use cash flow projections based on financial budgets approved by management covering a period of five years and the terminal value cash flows.

-This is a key audit matter for our audit given that management, in determining the recoverable amour ercised judgement and made certain assumptions in estimating the future cash flows, (e.g. expectation market development, and discount rates applied to future cash flow forecasts).
+This is a key audit matter for our audit given that management, in determining the recoverable amount exercised judgement and made certain assumptions in estimating the future cash flows, (e.g. expectations on market development, and discount rates applied to future cash flow forecasts).
 Details of the assumptions used are included in Note 6 "Intangible assets" and in Note 10 "Goodwill".